GriffinJohnston/ldrs/readme.md

 This is a pure ESM library, so no `require()`-ing from CommonJS.

-Next.js doesn't transpile ESM modules by default and will throw an error, but you can add support with this package: https://www.npmjs.com/package/next-transpile-modules.
+Next.js versions less than 12 don't transpile ESM modules by default and will throw an error.
+If you are using Next v11.1, you can add support with an [experimental flag](https://nextjs.org/blog/next-11-1#es-modules-support).
+Otherwise you can add support with this package: https://www.npmjs.com/package/next-transpile-modules.

 Loaders make use of CSS custom properties (CSS variables) and keyframe animations, which work great in all modern browsers.
 Internet Explorer is not supported, however.